 Al Seef

 Conclude the 2nd day of your trip at Al Seef – a perfect hub to sum up your rendezvous with the Arabian past of Dubai.
-Spend as much time as you want here exploring the waterfront, viewing the amalgam of old Dubai and twinkling modern Dubai in the background, and relishing a supper of an assortment of cuisine right from local Arabian dishes to exotic international flavours.
+Spend as much time as you want here exploring the waterfront, viewing the amalgam of old Dubai and twinkling modern Dubai in the background, and relishing a supper of an assortment of cuisine from local Arabian dishes to exotic international flavors.

 Day 3: Dubai’s Unique Adventures